Dominik Hašek: Buffalo Sabres (1992–2001)

 In 1998–99, Hašek averaged a career-best 1.87 GAA and .937 save percentage, capturing him his third consecutive Vezina, and fifth overall.
 He was also a finalist for the Hart and Pearson trophies.
-Though the Sabres did not have a stellar regular season and finished with the seventh seed in the Eastern Conference, they defeated the Ottawa Senators, Boston Bruins and Toronto Maple Leafs in the playoffs en route to a best-of-seven Stanley Cup Final against the Presidents' Trophy-winning Dallas Stars.
+Though the Sabres did not have a stellar regular season and finished with the seventh seed in the Eastern Conference, they defeated the Ottawa Senators, Boston Bruins and Toronto Maple Leafs in the playoffs en route to a best-of-seven Stanley Cup Finals against the Presidents' Trophy-winning Dallas Stars.
 The Sabres eventually lost the series four games to two, with the decisive sixth game being one of the longest Stanley Cup playoff games in NHL history.
 Hašek and Ed Belfour made 50 and 53 saves, respectively, in a sudden-death triple-overtime duel that only ended when Brett Hull scored a controversial Cup-winning goal with his skate in the goal crease.

 The goal was not reviewed immediately, so officials did not notice Hull's skate in the crease until minutes later.
 After video reviews showed Hull's position, the goal was still upheld, leaving the Sabres infuriated.
 Hašek commented, "Maybe [the video goal judge] was in the bathroom.
 Maybe he was sleeping.
 Maybe he doesn't know the rule."
 The following season, NHL commissioner Gary Bettman announced that video replays would no longer be used to judge if players are in the crease or not, and that it would be a judgment call by the officiating crew.
 After the season ended, Hašek contemplated retirement because of a combination of injuries and a desire to become more involved in his family life.
 The announcement stunned many of his teammates, particularly Michael Peca and Jason Woolley.

 In the 1999–2000 season, Hašek was hampered by a nagging groin injury.
 He missed forty games and failed to win a major NHL award for the first time in several years.
 Though he healed in time for the playoffs, the Sabres were eliminated in the first round in five games by the Flyers.
 In 2000–01—his final season with Buffalo—Hašek set a modern era record by collecting his sixth Vezina Trophy.
 He also won his second William M. Jennings Trophy.
 The Sabres played Philadelphia in the first round of the playoffs again, where Hašek outplayed his 1998 Olympic back-up Roman Čechmánek.
 In the clinching sixth game, Hašek recorded a shutout against the Flyers.
 In the second round, the Sabres played a seven-game series against Mario Lemieux's Penguins, which culminated with the Penguins winning the final game in overtime.